-When it comes to reversing, it’s considered an advanced diving technique that requires a certain level of skill and experience.
-It involves driving backwards and allows the diver to navigate through tight spaces and reach areas that would otherwise be inaccessible.
+When it comes to reversing, it’s considered an advanced driving technique that requires a certain level of skill and experience.
+It involves driving backwards and allows the driver to navigate through tight spaces and reach areas that would otherwise be inaccessible.
 Don’t worry, as daunting as it sounds it can be learned!
-So, in this article, we will cover the basics of reversing, reversing around a corner, and making a turn in the road while diving.
+So, in this article, we will cover the basics of reversing, reversing around a corner, and making a turn in the road while driving.

 First, let’s discuss the basics of reversing.
 To begin, make sure you are in the clear and have good visibility.
 When you are ready, take your time and slowly begin to crawl backwards.
 When reading this we hope you’ve already learned to go forward, so it’ll be the same controls, but for those of you who haven’t started driving check out this guide on controlling the car.

 Reversing around a corner